TiagoMA90/digital-nomads/README.md

 # Wireframes
 The structure of the website is coherent, and the base.html is present on all pages.
 The skeleton of the body is consistent for all pages.
-The Website cane be more or less defined for its complexity like this:
+The Website can be more or less defined for its complexity like this:

 - Reading the Home page:
 <img src="media/readme_img/homewireframes.png" alt="Home Wireframes">